spatie/laravel-translatable/README.md

 ### Missing translations

-You can setup a fallback callback that is called when a translation key is missing/not found.
+You can set up a fallback callback that is called when a translation key is missing/not found.
 It just lets you execute some custom code like logging something or contact a remote service for example.

 You have to register some code you want to run, by passing a closure to `$missingKeyCallback`.